Position: College Access Program Coordinator

 Job responsibilities include but are not limited to those listed above.
 As with every other job at Conexión Américas, every person in the organization will assist in any way necessary to respond to new demands and to assure a cooperative environment.

 - Bachelor’s degree in relevant field required

-- Excellent written and oral communication in English required, bilingualism in Spanish or Arabic and biculturalism required
+- Excellent written and oral communication in English required, bilingualism in Spanish and biculturalism required

 - Flexibility, creativity, initiative and ability to work as a team member